WASHINGTON (Reuters) - Edward Snowden has come in from the cold - on Twitter.

-In his earlier hours on Twitter, Snowden exchanged tweets with prominent astrophysicist and radio talk show host Neil deGrasse Tyson, who had encouraged Snowden to try Twitter during an interview on his show this month.
+In his earlier hours on Twitter, Snowden exchanged tweets with prominent astrophysicist and radio talk-show host Neil deGrasse Tyson, who had encouraged Snowden to try Twitter during an interview on his show this month.

-On Twitter, the two discussed the discovery of water on Mars and Snowden joked that his work for the Freedom of the Press Foundation keeps him busy, “but I still find time for cat pictures.”
+On Twitter, the two discussed the discovery of water on Mars, and Snowden joked that his work for the Freedom of the Press Foundation keeps him busy, “but I still find time for cat pictures.”

-Tyson asked how he felt about being considered a traitor as well a hero, noting that “you’re a geek to me.”
+Tyson asked how he felt about being considered a traitor as well as a hero, noting that “you’re a geek to me.”
 Snowden responded that he was “just a citizen with a voice.”

 The user name @Snowden had already been claimed by someone who had not used it in three years.
 The American Civil Liberties Union, which represents Snowden, said Twitter officials were contacted and agreed to turn over the handle to Snowden.